TomaszP77/java-tasks/README.md

 #### 13a.
     Modify the code from task 13 so that providing the name and surname is mandatory when creating an object of the Hotel guests class.
 Use a constructor.

+#### 13b.
+    Modify the code from exercise 13.
+Create boards and add hotel guests to the board.
+    Then loop through the hotel guests in the array and call all the methods.